jlintvet/SSTv2/SST_RENDERING.md

 **Symptom:** Outer Banks and mid-Atlantic coast appear to have SST painted north of where the coastline actually is.
 The offset grows with latitude.

-**Cause:** Our canvas is painted in equirectangular pixel space (each row is equal lat degrees).
-Mapbox's `image` source renders it in Web Mercator space, where 1° of latitude occupies more vertical screen pixels near the poles than near the equator.
-The canvas gets linearly stretched between the two lat/lon corner points *after* they're projected to Mercator — so rows near the top land too far north and rows near the bottom land too far south.
+**Cause:** Canvas painted in equirectangular pixel space (equal lat degrees per row).
+Leaflet renders image overlays in Web Mercator space.
+The canvas gets linearly stretched between the two corner points after Mercator projection, so rows near the top land too far north.

 **Fix:** Paint the canvas in Mercator-Y space.
 For each canvas row `py`: